was-abi/was-abi/README.md

 My journey into data analysis is driven by my fascination with the stories data can tell.
 I'm motivated by the opportunity to uncover valuable information that can make a meaningful impact.
 Join me on this data-driven adventure!

+## Project 2: An End-to-End Wine Quality Prediction using Machine Learning

 **Duration:** Aug 2023

 **Description:** I embarked on a journey to develop a comprehensive machine learning solution that predicts wine quality with precision and accuracy.
 This project highlights my proficiency in Python, GitHub, MLflow, AWS services, Flask, and Docker.